web2py/web2py/README.markdown

     git clone --recursive https://github.com/web2py/web2py.git

-If you have an existing repository, the commands below need to be executed once:
+If you have an existing repository, the commands below need to be executed at least once:

-    git submodule init
-    git submodule update
+    git submodule update --init --recursive

-if you have a folder gluon/dal also do
+If you have a folder gluon/dal you must remove it:

     rm -r gluon/dal